 November – March: 11am – 6pm (last admission at 4pm), 7 days a week

 (Exact dates may vary – please check the Bombay Sapphire website for details)

-Enjoy 10% off a self-discovery experience at Bombay Sapphire Distillery and discover the history of this amazing location and its gin at your own pace.
+Enjoy 10% off a Self-Discovery Experience or Hosted Experience at the Bombay Sapphire Distillery and discover the history of this amazing location and its gin at your own pace.

-*When you book online in advance before 31 December 2018 with the code VisitWinchester10.
+*When you book online in advance before 31 March 2020 with the code Visit102.